Rediscovering the Allen Gallery

-The gallery continues to display a wide range of ceramics, from Wedgwood and English Delftware to unique studio pottery and even a rare wall tile depicting a 17th century popish plot.
+The gallery continues to display a wide range of ceramics, from Wedgwood and English Delftware to unique studio pottery.
 Of the 3,000 pieces currently on show, the majority are drawn from around the UK, but they sit alongside Eastern Asian and continental wares which have historically influenced the ceramics industry in this country.

 William Herbert Allen’s life as a working artist spanned more than fifty years, from the late 1880s to the early 1940s.
 He became Art Master and later director at Farnham School of Art, whilst also painting thousands of pictures of the countryside around the south of England and the continent.
 Regular exhibitions of original WH Allen watercolours and oils take place in the Allen Gallery, which was named in his honour.

 The gallery contains pieces by some of the best-known names in ceramics and sculpture.
-Items by Eric Ravilious and Lucie Rie can be seen and the tin-glazed earthenware collection, containing examples of English and European work, is of international importance.
-The gallery is also home to a range of sculptures, with a Parian ware bust of Queen Victoria and a bronze sculpture of a woman known only as ‘Delores’ by the American sculptor, Jacob Epstein.
+Items by Lucie Rie can be seen and the tin-glazed earthenware collection, containing examples of English and European work, is of international importance.
+The gallery is also home to a range of sculptures, with a Parian ware bust of Queen Victoria and a bronze sculpture of a woman known as ‘Dolores’ by the American sculptor, Jacob Epstein.

 Picturesque and tranquil, the Allen Gallery garden dates back to the days when founder William Curtis lived at 4 High Street in Alton.
 The garden’s sundial is mounted on a baluster from the Old London Bridge which was presented by Alderman James Curtis.
 Our gardens are tended by a team of volunteers who maintain a beautiful and relaxing space for our visitors to enjoy.
 Situated in the gallery garden is a life-size sculpture of two young girls playfully dancing, based on sculptor Roger Burnett’s own daughters.